-- Review the pipeline going into the second half of the year, is Business Development on track?
+- Review the pipeline going into the year’s second half, is Business Development on track?

 - Research your competitive landscape – don’t be blindsided by a disruptive innovation from one of your biggest rivals.

 - Are your taxes on track?
 If your revenue has increased since your initial projections, your tax liability might have changed, too.
-To make sure you don’t incur underpayment penalties, take time during your mid-year check-in to reexamine your calculations.
+To ensure you don’t incur underpayment penalties, reexamine your calculations during your mid-year check-in.
 Or share your financials with your CPA so they can re-evaluate your expected tax liabilities.

-You may be exceeding our growth goals in some areas of your business but still behind in others.
-We can identify some gaps in your business efforts by doing a thorough analysis.
+You may exceed our growth goals in some areas of your business but still behind in others.
+We can identify gaps in your business efforts through thorough analysis.
 A mid-year review provides an opportunity to reallocate time and resources to strengthen your business and head into the second half of the year with a renewed focus on success.